reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

     edgeAgent        running          Up 26 minutes    mcr.microsoft.com/azureiotedge-agent:1.1
     tempsensor       running          Up 34 seconds    mcr.microsoft.com/azureiotedge-simulated-temperature-sensor
     ```

-    Notice that **tempsensor** is listed as one of the running modules.

 1. To view the module logs, enter the following command: